Importing Data

-To import data, navigate to the Datasets page from the top menu or from the widget on the home page.
+To import data, go to the Datasets page from the menu at the top of the screen.

 Choose a name.
-For this example, we will import the dataset MIMIC-IV demo set.
+For the example, we will import the MIMIC-III dataset.

-For more information about the MIMIC database, click here.
+For more information about the MIMIC database, go here.

 Once the set is created, click on the widget corresponding to this set and go to the Code tab on the right side of the screen.